mim1q/mods-wiki/docs/minecells/index.md

   </div>
 </div>

+/// warning | This wiki is going to be maintained for the newest version of the mod.
+If you're using older releases, some features described here might be missing in your installation.
+I'll try my best to mark which features got implemented in which versions!

+///

 ## About the mod

 _Mine Cells_ is a mod that brings the world of [_Dead Cells_ by Motion Twin](https://store.steampowered.com/app/588650/Dead_Cells/) into _Minecraft_.